Piton077/Piton077/README.md

 - 👋 Hi, I’m @Piton077
-- 👀 I’m interested in software developemnt and software architecture
+- 👀 I’m interested in any sort of software development
-- 🌱 I’m currently learning many programming languages and how to develop challeging system designs.
+- 🌱 I’m down to learn a number of programming languages and bring them into play.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ Teaching for fun the best I can.
-- 📫 How to reach me: You can contact me: josemoraleswatanabe@gmail.com
+- 📫 How to reach me: Hit me up at josemoraleswatanabe@gmail.com
 - My old github account is @Piton007.
-You cand find out great projects ;)
+There will be a track record of career improvement ;)